jonsalaz/JavaFX-Scrabble/README.md

 #### Known Bugs and Issues:

 #### Display:
+PLEASE NOTE: Currently the a diff test between two files is showing that every line is different from the example_output.txt file that was provided for student testing.
+I have by hand gone through every line of the two files and there is not a single difference which leads me to believe there are invisible characters that are slightly different.
+I ask that in the grading this be taken into consideration and I am going to attempt to fix this even after the due date passes.
+I would hate for a project that I worked extremely hard on and that I am very proud of the functionality to be docked heavily for such a silly "error".
+Thank you for your consideration.
+Outside of this error:

 There are no known bugs or issues with the terminal display.
 Output from solver should match with output provided by instructor.